Auto-Install Free SSL

 Click the ‘Re-generate (renew) SSL’ button to start renewing.

 However, the premium version of this plugin generates (issue/renew) and installs the free SSL certificate automatically.
-Please check the video (1:42 min) in the Details tab and see how easy is it.
+Please check the video tutorial (1:42 min) below and see how easy it is.

-If you are interested, click here to BUY the PREMIUM VERSION.
+Are you interested?
+Click here to BUY the PREMIUM VERSION.

 How do I install the ‘Auto-Install Free SSL’ plugin?